indigo-iam/iam-documentation/user-guide/api/scim-api.md

-# SCIM API reference
+# SCIM API

-The IAM server provides a RESTful API based on the [SCIM standard][scim] that is used to manage users, change their personal information, manage their group membership, etc.
+The IAM server provides a RESTful API, based on the [SCIM standard][scim], that can be used to manage users, change their personal information, manage their group membership, etc.

 Access to the API is restricted to administrator users or OAuth clients that have access to the `scim:read` (for read access) or `scim:write` (for write